red0124/ssp/README.md

 Function traits taken from [qt-creator](https://code.woboq.org/qt5/qt-creator/src/libs/utils/functiontraits.h.html) .

 # Example
-Lets say we have a csv file containing students in the following format <name,age,grade>:
+Lets say we have a csv file containing students in a given format (NAME,AGE,GRADE) and we want to parse and print all the valid values:

 ```
 $ cat students.csv